 Q: How do I know if addiction is affecting me?

-A: Addiction is defined by the National Institute on Drug Abuse (NIH) as a chronic disease in which individuals keep using substance no matter the negative consequences.
+A: Addiction is defined by the National Institute on Drug Abuse (NIH) as a chronic disease in which individuals keep using substances no matter the negative consequences.
 So, if you have tried to stop drinking or using drugs and failed, or if you use despite the harmful impact on your life, you may be struggling with addiction.
-It’s important to recognize the signs of addiction before it causes severe damage to the brain, body or even death.
+It’s important to recognize the signs of addiction before it causes severe damage or death.

 Q: How long is your treatment program?